 More susceptible to harsh weather conditions.
-All these dangers add up: ‘Think!’ estimates that motorcyclists are 38 times more likely to be involved in a fatal crash than regular car drivers.
+All these dangers add up: Motorcyclists are 38 times more likely to be involved in a fatal crash than regular car drivers, according to ‘Think!’.
 This raises the question – just how common are motorcycle accidents?

 Accident Rates and Statistics

 The statistics surrounding accidents in the United States highlight the practical dangers facing motorcyclists.
-According to the National Highway Traffic Safety Administration, there were 5,172 motorcycle fatalities in 2017 – and, on top of that, there were 89,000 injuries as a result of motorcycle accidents in 2017.
+According to the National Highway Traffic Safety Administration, there were 5,172 motorcycle fatalities in 2017 – and, on top of that, there were 89,000 motorcycle accident injuries as a result of 2017.